Compressed Hypothesis Testing: To Mix or Not to Mix?: Introduction

-In order to infer the probability distribution of these $n$ random variables, one conventional method is to get $l$ separate samples for each random variable $X_i$ and then use hypothesis testing techniques to determine whether $X_i$ follows the probability distribution $f_1(\cdot)$ or $f_2(\cdot)$ for each $i$.
-To ensure correctly identifying the $k$ anomalous random variables with a high probability, at least $\Theta(n)$ samples are needed for hypothesis testing using these samples involving only individual random variables.
-However, when the number of random variables $n$ grows large, the requirement on sampling rates and sensing resources can be tremendous.
-For example, in a sensor network, if the fusion center aims to track the anomalies in data generated by $n$ chemical sensors, sending all the data samples of individual sensors to the fusion center will be energy-consuming for the energy-limited sensor network.
-In such scenarios, we would like to infer the probability distributions of the $n$ random variables with as few data samples as possible.
-In some applications, due to physical constraints \cite{DuffieldProbabilistic, PrestiProbabilistic, TseLink}, we cannot directly get separate samples of individual random variables.
+In order to infer the probability distribution of the $n$ random variables, one conventional method is to obtain $l$ separate samples for each random variable $X_i$ and then use hypothesis testing techniques to determine whether $X_i$ follows the probability distribution $f_1(\cdot)$ or $f_2(\cdot)$ for each $i$.
+To ensure correctly identifying the $k$ anomalous random variables with high probability, at least $\Theta(n)$ samples are required for hypothesis testing with these samples involving only individual random variables.
+However, when the number of random variables $n$ grows large, the requirement on sampling rates and sensing resources can easily become a burden in the anomaly detection.
+For example, in a sensor network, if the fusion center aims to track the anomalies in data generated by $n$ chemical sensors, sending all the data samples of individual sensors to the fusion center will be energy-consuming and inefficient in the energy-limited sensor network.
+In this scenario, reducing the number of samples for inferring the probability distributions of the $n$ random variables is desired in order to lessen the communication burden in the energy-limited sensor network.
+Additionally, in some applications introduced in \cite{DuffieldProbabilistic, PrestiProbabilistic, TseLink} for the inference of link delay in networks, due to physical constraints, we are sometimes unable to directly obtain separate samples of individual random variables.
 Those difficulties raise the question of whether we can perform hypothesis testing from a much smaller number of samples involving mixed observations.

-One way to achieve hypothesis testing with a smaller number of samples is to utilize the sparsity of anomalous random variables, that is the number of anomalous random variables $k$ is much smaller than the total number of random variables $n$.
-By utilizing the sparsity of anomalous random variables, \cite{MalloyAsilomar, MalloyISIT, MalloyRare,Caromi:TCOM:13} optimized adaptive \textit{separate} samplings of individual random variables and reduced the number of needed samples for individual random variables.
-It is worth noting that the total number of observations is still at least $\Theta(n)$ for these methods, if one is restricted to sample the $n$ random variables individually \cite{MalloyAsilomar, MalloyISIT, MalloyRare,Caromi:TCOM:13}.